JohnVinyard/matching-pursuit/readme.md

 You can then update the `IMPULSE_RESPONSE` environment variable to point at the directory on your local machine that contains the impulse response audio files.

-## My Trained Models

-If you'd like to try out some of the models I've trained locally, you can set `S3_BUCKET` to `matching-pursuit-trained-models`